standardebooks/manual/7-high-level-structural-patterns.rst

 #.
 Individual items in a larger collection (like a poem in a poetry collection) are contained in a :html:`<article>` element.

 	#.
-Collections of very short work, like collections of poems, have all of their content in a single file, and :css:`page-break` CSS is added to generate page breaks between items:
+Collections of very short work, like collections of poems, have all of their content in a single file, and :css:`break-*` CSS is added to generate page breaks between items:

 		.. code:: css

 			article,
 			section{
-				page-break-after: always;
+				break-after: page;
 			}

 #.
 In :html:`<section>` or :html:`<articles>` elements that have titles, the first child element is an :html:`<h1>`–:html:`<h6>` element, or a :html:`<header>` element containing the section’s title.